kyma-project/btp-manager/docs/user/03-50-service-binding-rotation.md

 }
 ```

-To list multiple parameters in the Secret, separate "key": "value" pairs with commas.
-See this example:
+To list multiple parameters in the Secret, separate key-value pairs with commas.
+See the following example:
 ```yaml
 secret-parameter:
   '{